zhaolingshan/tp/docs/UserGuide.md

 1. Type `add m/CS1101A mc/4` (with `mc/`) into the command box, and press Enter to execute it.<br><br>

-⚠️ Manually added modules will not be recommended to S/U for the command `recommendSU`.
+⚠️ Manually added modules will not be recommended to S/U for the command `recommendSU` and cannot be S/U-ed using the command `su`.

 </div>